-Another type of encryption method is in which an email is securely delivered to a receiver on a web portal.
+Another encryption method is an email securely delivered to a receiver on a web portal.
 The receiver is notified when the email is received to log in to a web portal and read the email.

-All these encryption methods have their own Pros and Cons.
-We will use the best encryption method from above in order to encrypt Emails.
+All these encryption methods have their Pros and Cons.
+We will use the best encryption method from above to encrypt Emails.

-While the leading email services such as Google, Yahoo, and Outlook, don’t have encryption features as default, they do allow you to tweak the settings as per your wish.
-While it may seem complex, encrypting your email for Gmail, Outlook or even Yahoo is quite simple and can be done through the following steps respectively.
+While the leading email services, such as Google, Yahoo, and Outlook, don't have encryption features as default, they do allow you to tweak the settings as per your wish.
+While it may seem complex, encrypting your email for Gmail, Outlook, or even Yahoo is quite simple and can be done through the following steps.